jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-21-lets-make-a-3d-game-make-it-embedded.markdown

 When your game is embedded, it is likely to have a smaller display area.
 How to deal with this ?
-First there are 2 type of rendering in our game: a 3D display where [three.js](https://github.com/mrdoob/three.js/) displays the
+First, we have 2 types of rendering in our game: a 3D display where [three.js](https://github.com/mrdoob/three.js/) displays the